© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bancbryn post-medieval lluest farmstead is a scheduled monument protected by Cadw under reference CM332.
 View the official record →

-Bancbryn post-medieval lluest farmstead is a scheduled ancient monument in Carmarthenshire, Wales, representing a form of pastoral settlement characteristic of the post-medieval period.
+Bancbryn is a post-medieval lluest farmstead located in Carmarthenshire, Wales, designated as a Scheduled Ancient Monument under the reference CM332.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM332.

 Bancbryn post-medieval lluest farmstead dates from the post medieval/modern period, and is classified as a farmstead.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bancbryn post-medieval lluest farmstead is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM332.